orkunaran/test_repository/README.md

 Things will be noted for my self in this repo.

 First things first; learn how to commit :)

+OK I got it..
+git commit -m "your massage"

+git push # that pushes the file to github...